 The study followed nearly 1000 children aged 8-16 over the course of 1.5-3 years to determine how contact lenses affected their eye health.

 The results indicate that age doesn’t have an effect on contact lens safety.
 In fact, the researchers found that the risk of developing infections or other adverse reactions was less than 1% per year of wear — which is comparable to contact lens wearers of other ages.

 But before you decide that contact lenses are right for your child, you may want to consider whether your child is ready to wear them.
 During his or her eye doctor’s appointment, the optometrist may ask about your child’s level of maturity, responsibility, and personal hygiene.
 Since many children are highly motivated to wear contacts, they tend to display real maturity in caring for their lenses.
 That said, in the initial stages, parents may need to play an active role, as their child gets used to inserting and removing the new contact lenses.

 It’s important to note that just as with any other medical device, contact lenses are not risk-free.
 Anyone who wears contact lenses has a chance of developing eye infections or other complications with contact lenses.
 However, when worn and cared for according to your eye doctor’s instructions, contact lenses are low-risk and perfectly safe for children and teenagers.

 So, go ahead and bring your child in for a contact lens consultation!
 We’ll help determine if your child is ready for contacts and answer any questions you or your child may have.
-To schedule your child’s contact lens fitting or eye exam, contact Bluebird Family Eye Care in Blackfoot today.
+To schedule your child’s contact lens fitting or eye exam, contact Bluebird Vision + Wellness in Blackfoot today.